The Weirdest Landmark Every State Is Extremely Proud Of

 You won't find much on Nevada's State Route 375, save for the mysterious alien mailbox.
 The only landmark on a 40-mile stretch, it stands 12 miles away from Area 51 and serves as an iconic spot for alien enthusiasts.
 It's known simply as the "black mailbox" because originally, just one black mailbox stood where the two white ones now do.
 Inside the mailboxes, you'll find letters from visitors far and wide—all addressed to "the aliens."

 New Hampshire: The Stairway to Nowhere

-“The Stairway to Nowhere” is located off-road in the woods of Chesterfield, New Hampshire.
+"The Stairway to Nowhere" is hidden in the woods of Chesterfield, New Hampshire.
 This strange landmark is the remains of a castle that burned down in 1962.
 As a treasured artifact of New Hampshire, visitors are encouraged not to climb the staircase in order to keep the remains intact for as long as naturally possible.

 New Jersey: Lucy the Elephant

-While many roadside attractions came about with the rise of the automobile, Lucy the Elephant dates back to the horse and buggy era, making her one of the oldest surviving roadside tourist attractions in America.
+While many roadside attractions came about with the rise of the automobile, Lucy the Elephant dates back to the horse and buggy era, making her one of the oldest surviving tourist attractions in America.
 This six-story-tall elephant was created as a building in 1881 in the hopes that it would attract visitors to Margate City, New Jersey.

 New Mexico: The World's Largest Pistachio Nut

 The world's largest pistachio nut stands at 30 feet tall in Alamogordo, New Mexico.
 It sits outside PistachioLand, an 111-acre pistachio vineyard home to more than 12,000 pistachio trees.
 The sculpture was erected in 2008 to honor PistachioLand's founder, Thomas McGuinn.